 Science, technology and innovation have the remarkable power to change lives.
 We combine these critical elements first in the labs and then in collaboration with physicians to test our new medicines in the clinic.
 We must continue to innovate once a medicine is approved in order to ensure that patients have adequate access to our medicines.
 Our access programs and policies are designed to make a meaningful difference for patients.Explore Our Access Programs

 Our patient advocacy team is dedicated to understanding the patient perspective and needs of the communities impacted by the therapeutic areas we serve.
 We support the efforts of these communities who raise awareness, educate and empower patients to be active participants in their care.

-"Kickin’ Asthma" is the only program that has been proven effective in teaching kids asthma self-management skills, leading to increased asthma awareness among school personnel and decreasing emergency room visits.1 As an evidence-based program, "Kickin’ Asthma" was also highlighted as part of best-practice recommendations for schools, community-based agencies and state health departments, 2,3 and recognized as a program that is especially promising when implemented in low-income or minority communities to promote health equity.3Learn more about "Kickin’ Asthma"
+Kickin’ Asthma is the only program that has been proven effective in teaching kids asthma self-management skills, leading to increased asthma awareness among school personnel and decreasing emergency room visits.1 As an evidence-based program, Kickin’ Asthma was also highlighted as part of best-practice recommendations for schools, community-based agencies and state health departments, and recognized as a program that is especially promising when implemented in low-income or minority communities to promote health equity.2,3Learn more about "Kickin’ Asthma"

-No disease is ‘too small’ or ‘too big.’
+No disease is “too small” or “too big.”
 We research and develop medicines for a broad range of serious medical conditions, including blindness-causing diseases, cancer, inflammatory conditions, pain, rare diseases and infectious diseases.Therapeutic research areas